ChristinaChina/mywebsite/content/en/research/2025-07-07 Book Sharing|The Future Is in Your Hands.md

 This ethnographic and visual anthropology text contributes to studies of material culture, African art, and postcolonial photography.
 It highlights how portraits help Senegalese navigate global volatility, maintaining ties across distances.

 *In what follows, I focus on two aspects of the book that I find most compelling.*

+## The two sections that interest me most

 ### Materiality and Circulation: Photos as Tangible Objects in Migration Networks